vinodmeesap/cordova-background-geolocation/README.md

 ####`@param {String} activityType [AutomotiveNavigation, OtherNavigation, Fitness, Other]`

 Presumably, this affects ios GPS algorithm.
 See [Apple docs](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/CLLocationManager/CLLocationManager.html#//apple_ref/occ/instp/CLLocationManager/activityType) for more information

+####`@param {Boolean} useSignificantChangesOnly [false]`

+Defaults to `false`.
+Set `true` in order to disable constant background-tracking and use only the iOS [Significant Changes API](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CLLocationManager_Class/index.html#//apple_ref/occ/instm/CLLocationManager/startMonitoringSignificantLocationChanges).
+If Apple has denied your application due to background-tracking, this can be a solution.  **NOTE** The Significant Changes API will report a location only when a significant change from the last location has occurred.
+Many of the configuration parameters **will be ignored**, such as `#distanceFilter`, `#stationaryRadius`, `#activityType`, etc.

 ### WP8 Config